-It seems that Philip the Fair and Pope Clement V had complete contempt for the rest of Europe’s rulers or the Church itself.
+It seems that Philip the Fair and Pope Clement V had complete contempt for the rest of Europe’s rulers and the Church.
 The Knights Templar were one of two armies of the Catholic Church.
-Jacques du Molay was concerned with the appropriation of the Papal Throne to France and Clement’s relation to Philip the Fair.
+Jacques du Molay was concerned with the appropriation of the Papal Throne to France and Clement’s relationship with Philip the Fair.

 Both the French King and his buddy the Pope died in 1314.
 Philip the Fair died of a stroke while hunting.
 Clement V died on 20 April 1314.

 “According to one account, while his body was lying in state, a thunderstorm arose during the night and lightning struck the church where his body lay, setting it on fire.
 The fire was so intense that by the time it was extinguished, the Pope’s body had been all but destroyed” (Wikipedia).